himanshu181749/RandomMemeGenerator/README.md

 This project is a simple web application that generates a random meme each time the user clicks a button.
 The application is built using HTML, CSS, and JavaScript, and uses the Meme API to fetch a random meme from a database of popular memes.

 Credits
-This project was created by [Your Name], as part of [Your Organization or School] project.
-Special thanks to [Any person or resources you want to thank].
+This project was created by Me, as part of practice project.

 License
 This project is licensed under the MIT License.